Interferometric visibility of single-lens models: the thin-arcs approximation: Summary and perspectives

-\figsimZ{1} {Plots for $\rho=0.03$ and $u_1=0.6$. \textbf{Upper panels}: the plot on the left shows the lens (black dot in the centre), the (unseen) extended source (orange disk) and its two lensed images (red and blue arc-shaped images), displayed in $(\xE,\yE)$ coordinates which are normalized by the angular Einstein ring radius $\thE$.
-The plot on the right displays a 3-dimensional view of the squared visibility $|\VE|^2$ in the Einstein $\uE\vE$-plane, normalized by $\thE^{-1}$. \textbf{Middle panels:} the plot on the left is a contour plot of $|\VE|^2$, while the plot on the right shows the phase of the complex visibility $\phi=\arg\VE$ (the thin white line is a visualization artefact when $\phi$ jumps from $-\pi$ to $\pi$, or vice versa). \textbf{Lower panels:} the two plots show the difference in squared visibility $\Delta|\VE|^2$ between either the point-source (left) or the thin-arcs (right) approximations and the exact calculation.
+\figsimZ{1} {Plots for $\rho=0.03$ and $u_1=0.6$. \textit{Upper panels:} Shown in the plot on the left are the lens (black dot in the centre), the (unseen) extended source (orange disk), and its two lensed images (red and blue arc-shaped images), displayed in $(\xE,\yE)$ coordinates which are normalised by the angular Einstein ring radius $\thE$.
+The plot on the right displays a three-dimensional view of the squared visibility $|\VE|^2$ in the Einstein $\uE\vE$-plane, normalised by $\thE^{-1}$. \textit{Middle panels:} Shown in the plot on the left is a contour plot of $|\VE|^2$, while the plot on the right shows the phase of the complex visibility $\phi=\arg\VE$ (the thin white line is a visualisation artefact when $\phi$ jumps from $-\pi$ to $\pi$, or vice versa). \textit{Lower panels:} Difference in squared visibility $\Delta|\VE|^2$ between either the point-source (left) or the thin-arcs (right) approximation and the exact calculation.
 The colours saturate for a difference of $\pm0.1$.
 The inner dashed circle marks the typical angular resolution (radius $0.25$), and the outer circle (radius $0.5$) twice the typical resolution.}

-\figsimZ{2}{Same as \Fig{fig_fig1} but for $u_1=0.3$.}
+\figsimZ{2}{Same as \Fig{fig_fig1}, but for $u_1=0.3$.}

-\figsimZ{3}{Same as \Fig{fig_fig1} but for $u_1=0.1$.}
+\figsimZ{3}{Same as \Fig{fig_fig1}, but for $u_1=0.1$.}

-\figsimZ{4}{Same as \Fig{fig_fig1} but for $u_1=0.05$.}
+\figsimZ{4}{Same as \Fig{fig_fig1}, but for $u_1=0.05$.}

-\figsimZ{5}{Same as \Fig{fig_fig1} but for $u_1=0.032$.}
+\figsimZ{5}{Same as \Fig{fig_fig1}, but for $u_1=0.032$.}

-\figsimZR{6}{Same as \Fig{fig_fig1} but for $u_1=0$.
-In this case, the point-source approximation yields a circle instead of two point-like images and is not shown here.}
+\figsimZR{6}{Same as \Fig{fig_fig1}, but for $u_1=0$.
+In this case the point-source approximation yields a circle instead of two point-like images and is not shown here.}